-&lt;sup>113 Very few youth smokers claim Brown & Williamson's discount products as their "usual" brands.
+Very few youth smokers claim Brown & Williamson's discount products as their "usual" brands.

-&lt;sup>114 With its competitors' average costs increasing, and their marginal costs increasing even more, Brown and Williamson would be well positioned to increase both its margins and its market share.
+With its competitors' average costs increasing, and their marginal costs increasing even more, Brown and Williamson would be well positioned to increase both its margins and its market share.
 For example, if its competitors passed on cost increases of 12.5 cents per pack Brown and Williamson could choose to go along, raising its profits per pack from about 20 cents to 32.5 cents.
 An ardently anti-tobacco senior congressional staffer, arguing for even stronger brand-specific penalties, claimed that he had talked to Brown & Williamson, and that they considered such penalties to be "very reasonable".
 (Private telephone conversation.)

-&lt;sup>115 Brown & Williamson and Liggett would effectively be exempted from the company-specific penalties by de minimis rules.
+&lt;sup>116 Brown & Williamson and Liggett would effectively be exempted from the company-specific penalties by de minimis rules.